c3lang/c3docs-old/docs/specification.md

 ### Character literals

-A character literal represents a constant value of 1, 2, 4 or 8 bytes, and may only be printable ASCII characters (U+0020 - U+007F).
-Each character is intepreted as part of an 1, 2, 4 or 8 byte integer constant.
+A character literal may either: (a) represent a constant value of up to 8 bytes (16 bytes on platforms with Int128 support) or (b) a single unicode character.
 Escape sequences can be used to represent byte values 0-31 and 128-255.

-A 2 byte literal is referred to as a 2cc literal, a 4 byte literal 4cc and an eight byte literal is called 8cc.
-We will commonly refer to a single byte character literal as just "character literal".

 The following backslash escapes are available to escape: